-The new John and Frances Angelos Law Center opened on April 30, 2013.
-The facility, constructed on a UB-owned parcel at the intersection of N. Charles Street and Mt.
+The John and Frances Angelos Law Center opened on April 30, 2013.
+The facility, constructed on a UB-owned parcel at the intersection of North Charles Street and Mt.
 Royal Avenue, is a transformative building for the UB campus and a major architectural landmark for central Baltimore.
 It received both public and private support.

 UB School of Law alumnus Peter Angelos, LL.B.
 '61; the Whiting-Turner Contracting Co.;

 Sayra Wells Meyerhoff, J.D.
 '78, M.S.
 '04, and Neil Meyerhoff; Jana Howard Carey, J.D.
 '76, and James H. Carey; The Abell Foundation; and Renée Bronfein Ades, J.D.
 '00, are among the leading private donors for the new law center.

 The University of Baltimore selected Behnisch Architekten of Stuttgart, Germany, in